JamesColesanti/jamescolesanti.github.io/src/content/projects/bostonography.md

 tags: ["JavaScript", "React.js"]
 ---

-This project was for my Bostonography class, which explored the Boston through various datasets.
+This project was for my Bostonography class, which explored Boston through various datasets.
 I chose to examine data related to energy and emissions data from 2021.
+The site below shows the graphs I made using React, as well as an analysis of what conclusions can be drawn from the data.

 ### Links